petarturukalo/micro-guitar-tuner/README.md

 3. Convert the complex number output of the FFT to magnitudes to get the energy of the spectra.
 The following plot depicts the magnitude data after completion of this step for audio samples of note G3.
-Notice there are harmonic peaks at integer multiples of the fundamental frequency (the fundamental frequnecy of G3 is 195.998).
+Notice there are harmonic peaks at integer multiples of the fundamental frequency (the fundamental frequnecy of G3 is 195.998 Hz).

 	TODO show plot